alTeska/brian2tools/docs_sphinx/user/fitting.rst

  - A **metric**: to compare results and decide which one is the best
  - An **optimization** algorithm: to decide which parameter combinations to try

+That need to be specified before initialization of the fitting function.

-Each scripts requires following initialization:
+Each optimization works with a following scheme:

 .. code:: python